Death Classification: Line of Duty Death

 LaPapa and Starcevic were held to the Grand Jury by the Coroner and a True Bill was returned for murder.
 On July 2, 1958, the two men plead guilty in criminal court.
 Nicholas J. LaPapa, Jr. received a sentence of life in prison and George Starcevic 199 years in prison.

 Patrolman John William Quirk, born December 1, 1935, received his Probationary Appointment to the Chicago Police Department on September 1, 1956.
 He earned 1 Credible Mention during his career.
-Quirk was promoted to Patrolman First Class on October 30, 1957.
+Quirk was promoted to the rank of Patrolman First Class on October 30, 1957.
 Patrolman Quirk was recommended for promotion to Detective, only four days prior to his death.

 Officer Quirk served in the U.S. Marine Corps, was stationed in Japan and was Honorably Discharged.
 He was survived by his parents: Caroline (nee Onofrio) and John R. and sister, Jo Ann Pluta.